noris-network/mcs-backup/docs/hooks.md

 ```

 ## pipe-out
-When the [environment variable][envs] `PIPE_OUT_SCRIPT` points to some existing
+If the [environment variable][envs] `PIPE_OUT_SCRIPT` points to an existing
-script, then it is executed and data from `restic` is sent to the scripts's
+script, it will be executed and data from `restic` will be sent to the scripts's
 stdin during recovery (think: `restic | script`).
 This can directly send the
-data to the database, without taking the detour via the file system.
+data to the database, without going through the file system.

 Example "pipe-out" script for mariadb:
 ```